Medieval Serfdom of Roman origin

 Buddes in the Schatzungsregister – Wietmarschen

-There’s a tax register (Schatzungsregister) where all farmers who belonged to the Stift Wietmarschen were listed with the amount of tax they had to deliver every year to the Stift.
+There’s a tax register (Schatzungsregister) where all farmers who belonged to the Stift Wietmarschen were listed with the amount of tax, they had to deliver every year to the Stift.

 The main tax was the tallage, here known as ‘Garben Pacht’ the wheat tax, this was reviewed every 6 years (Garbenjahr – Garbe = sheaf).
 Every fourth wheat sheaf went to the monastery.
 Farmers were not allowed to harvest the sheafs before they were counted in the field by representatives of the monastery.
 If this representative did not show up, they were still not allowed to bring the harvest in.
-This of course created often a lot of anxiety as these activities rely heavily on the unpredictable weather.
+This of course often created a lot of anxiety as these activities rely heavily on the unpredictable weather.
 At regular intervals we come across farmer-revolts against this rule.
 During the German peasant revolt also Wietmarschen showed its resistance and in 1530 the farms destroyed part of the harvest in protest to this feudal tax.
 The wheat tax in Wietmarschen also applied to other produce.

 Other feudal duties that applied to the serfs in Wietmarschen: